r-caamano/zfw/README.md

 ---
-This firewall application utilizes both tc-ebpf and xdp to provide stateful firewalling for [openziti](https://docs.openziti.io/) ziti-edge-tunnel installation and is meant as a replacement for ufw at least for ingress filtering.
+This firewall application utilizes both tc-ebpf and xdp to provide stateful firewalling for an [openziti](https://docs.openziti.io/) ziti-edge-tunnel installation and is meant as a replacement for ufw at least for ingress filtering.
 It can be used in conjunction with ufw's masquerade feature on a wan facing interface if the zfw_outbound_track.o is activated in the egress direction.
 It can also be used in conjunction with openziti edge-routers deb package / manual instructions not yet available but coming soon.